 Credit risk refers to the risk that a counterparty will default on its contractual obligations resulting in financial loss to the Group.
-For trade receivables, the Group adopts the policy of dealing only with customers of appropriate credit history, and obtaining sufficient collateral where appropriate to mitigate credit risk.
+For trade receivables, the Group adopts the policy of dealing only with customers of appropriate credit history, and obtaining sufficient security where appropriate to mitigate credit risk.
 For other financial assets, the Group adopts the policy of dealing only with high credit quality counterparties.

 Credit exposure to an individual counterparty is restricted by credit limits that are approved by the respective entity's management and by the Group based on ongoing credit evaluation.
 The counterparty's payment profile and credit exposure are continuously monitored at the entity level by the respective management.
-As at 30 June 2009, 86% (2008: 75%) of total trade receivables of the Group are made up of 3 major customers (2008: 5 major customers), of which 3 (2008: 4) are related parties of the Group.
-Subsequent to the balance sheet date, the Group has received \$17,439,000 of total trade receivables due from related parties of \$19,680,000 as set out in Note 12 of these financial statements.
+As at 30 June 2008, there are no significant concentration of credit risk, except that 75% (2007: 41%) of trade receivables relates to five major customers, of which four are related parties of the Group.

-As the Group and the Company do not hold any collateral, the maximum exposure to credit risk for each class of financial instruments is the carrying amount of that class of financial instruments presented on the balance sheet, except for the corporate guarantees disclosed in Note 29.
+As the Group and Company do not hold any collateral, the maximum exposure to credit risk for each class of financial instruments is the carrying amount of that class of financial instruments presented on the balance sheet, except for the corporate guarantees disclosed in Note 28(c).